Paul-Dempsey/pachde-CHEM/README.md

 CHEM (**C**ontroller for the **H**aken **E**agan **M**atrix) is the successor to **HC One**, which targeted EaganMatrix firmware 10.09.
 CHEM supports EaganMatrix firmware 10.40 and greater.
-Today it is recommended to be running firmware 10.52 on all EaganMatrix devices, but 10.4x should be fine.
+Today it is recommended to be running at least firmware 10.52 on all EaganMatrix devices, but anything 10.40 and later should be fine.

 If you've been holding back on updating your Osmose to the latest release, now's the time!